elhtay/iot_project_summer24/README.md

 - **Customization Options**: The platform allows users to design feeds and dashboards, allowing for personalized data visualization to meet specific to the project requirements.

-## Comparison with Other Platforms
+### Comparison with Other Platforms
 Another platform, called Datacake was also considered.
 However, Adafruit IO is more beginner-friendly and easier to understand, which made it the preferable choice for this project.
 Platforms like AWS IoT or Google Cloud IoT can be taken into consideration if the project requires more advanced features.
 These platforms provide comprehensive IoT solutions, but they could be more expensive and difficult.

 ## The Code

 ### WiFi Connection
 An important section of the code that links the Raspberry Pi Pico W to WiFi is shown below.
 In this section, we create a WiFi connection, manage power consumption and deal with connection timeouts.
-Below, you can find the script for WiFi connection.
+Below, you can find a part of the script for WiFi connection.

 <img src="images/wifi.png"/>